maci1011/MaciAdminBundle/README.md

 # ...
 ```

-### Step 4: Set the thumbnails size for the list pages (for entities with a preview)
+### Step 4: Set the thumbnails size for the "list" pages (for entities with a preview)

 ```yaml
 # Liip Configuration